tukkek/PyMusAnim/README.md

+#PyMusAnim

-PyMusAnim, a clone of Stephen Malinowski's Music Animation Machine in Python
+A clone of Stephen Malinowski's Music Animation Machine in Python

 This fork extends PyMusAnim so that Linux users can easily output a MPG video given an input MIDI file, using a command-line tool.

 The original Music Animaion Machine and it's open source clone, PyMusAnim, are awesome.
 Unfortunately though the original project was never open source and ran poorly, on Windows and couldn't create video files by itself.
 PyMusAnim, using a totally different approach, doesn't suffer from performance issues - but it's orginally more of a proof of concept than a functioning tool.

-== DEPENDENCIES ==
+## Dependencies

 You need those external programs installed on your system for this fork to work: